open-telemetry/opentelemetry-js/packages/opentelemetry-context-async-hooks/README.md

 Even if the API is native to NodeJS, it doesn't cover all possible cases of context propagation but there is a big effort from the NodeJS team to fix those.
 That's why we generally advise to be on the latest LTS to benefit from performance and bug fixes.

-There are known modules that break context propagation ([some of them are listed there][pkgs-that-break-ah]), so it's possible that the context manager doesn't work with them.
+async-hooks may not work perfectly with some packages; see [here][pkgs-that-break-ah] for known issues.
+Consequently, it's possible that opentelemetry-context-async-hooks won't work reliably if context runs through those packages.

 ### Prior arts